 CVG Mentoring Program

-The CVG is excited to continue its Mentoring Program for the 2023-2024 academic year.
-Our trainee community has been enthusiastic about this program, so in response to suggestions from past participants, we are extending the duration of the program to a full academic year.
+The CVG is excited to continue its Mentoring Program for the 2024-2025 academic year.
 Our goal with this initiative is to promote cross-disciplinary conversations that we hope will lead to new connections and ideas, and to provide additional informal support on the “soft skills” of academic science: work/life balance, career development, and preparing fellowships as just some examples.
 The intention of this program is to supplement existing departmental or graduate field mentoring programs, not to replace them.
 The CVG comprises members from across the university and is well-positioned to help initiate interdisciplinary connections, specifically within the realm of genetics and genome-scale biology.

 We invite senior graduate students (4th year and above), postdocs, and faculty to sign up as mentors, and graduate students (of all years) to sign up as mentees.

-The mentoring program is led by the CVG trainee executive committee (Ian Wolff, Connor Kean, and Michelle Liu).
+The mentoring program is led by the CVG trainee executive committee (Connor Owens, Ian Wolff, Brent Basso, and Sharada Gopal).

 Program Benefits